Minnesota vs. UConn Women's Basketball Predictions & Picks - November 19

 Minnesota Performance Insights (2022-23)

-- The Golden Gophers were outscored by 2.2 points per game last season, with a -66 scoring differential overall.
-They put up 71.4 points per game (63rd in college basketball), and gave up 73.6 per outing (345th in college basketball).
+- Minnesota put up 68.5 points per game last season in conference action, which was 2.9 fewer points per game than its season average (71.4).

-- On offense, Minnesota scored 68.5 points per game last season in conference action.
-As a comparison, its overall average (71.4 points per game) was 2.9 PPG higher.
+- In home games, the Golden Gophers averaged 5.8 more points per game last season (73.6) than they did when playing on the road (67.8).

-- The Golden Gophers scored 73.6 points per game in home games last year.
-When playing on the road, they averaged 67.8 points per contest.
+- Minnesota ceded 70.6 points per game in home games last year, compared to 79.1 in road games.

 UConn Performance Insights (2022-23)

-- The Huskies outscored opponents by 17.1 points per game last season with a +632 scoring differential overall.
-They put up 75.9 points per game (27th in college basketball) and gave up 58.8 per contest (46th in college basketball).
+- The Huskies had a +632 scoring differential last season, topping opponents by 17.1 points per game.
+They put up 75.9 points per game to rank 27th in college basketball and allowed 58.8 per outing to rank 46th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.